sherochan/djangoAPI/README.md

 - Run this in your local browser http://127.0.0.1:8000/api/retrievefornotifications/
 - this endpoint allows a specified teacher to send notification and return it in terms of the students
 - however, please note that the response body do not match the one stated in pdf.
-#### Disclaimer: Since the Django REST framework is something new to me and that this was done under a time constraint, please note that this application is a work in progress and might not fulfill some parts of the requirements in the pdf file.
+#### Disclaimer: Since the Django REST framework and software engineering concepts are relatively new to me and that this was done under a time constraint, please note that this application is a work in progress and might not fulfill some parts of the requirements in the pdf file.